-If you’re planning a week long RV trip, you might be wondering how on earth you’re going to feed your family for the entire time.
-Can you actually cook an entire week’s worth of food in your RV?
-Yes, and with the right planning it’s actually easy!
+If you’re planning a week-long RV trip, you might be wondering how on earth you will feed your family the entire time.
+Is it even possible to cook an entire week’s worth of food in your RV?
+Yes, and with the right planning, it’s actually easy!
 Here’s how to realistically cook every meal in your RV for a week while on vacation.

 How do you cook every meal in your RV for a whole week?